-E. Investigation
+D. Investigation

-Investigation is referenced in both steps 1 and 2, with detailed investigation procedures described in this sub-section.
-The director of student conduct or designee will appoint an AHO as an investigator for allegations under this Code.
-The AHO will take the following steps, if not already completed:
+The executive director of student accountability, safety, and restorative practices or designee will appoint a trained investigator for allegations under this Code.
+The investigator will take the following steps, if not already completed:

-- 1. Conduct an immediate preliminary investigation to identify an initial list of all policies that may have been violated, to review the history of the parties, the context of the incident(s), any potential patterns and the nature of the complaint; - Preliminary investigation usually takes between 1-7 business days to complete; - 2.
-If indicated by the preliminary investigation and authorized by the director of student conduct, conduct a comprehensive investigation to determine if there is reasonable cause to believe that the responding student violated University policy, and to determine what specific policy violations should serve as the basis for the complaint; - If there is insufficient evidence through the investigation to support reasonable cause, the allegations will be closed with no further action; - A comprehensive investigation usually takes between one day and two weeks.
+- 1. Conduct an immediate preliminary investigation to identify an initial list of all policies that may have been violated, to review the history of the parties, the context of the incident(s), any potential patterns and the nature of the complaint; - Preliminary investigation usually takes between 1-7 business days to complete;

+- If indicated by the preliminary investigation and authorized by the executive director of student accountability, safety, and restorative practices, conduct a comprehensive investigation to determine if there is reasonable cause to believe that the responding student violated University policy, and to determine what specific policy violations should serve as the basis for the complaint; - If there is insufficient evidence through the investigation to support reasonable cause, the allegations will be closed with no further action; - A comprehensive investigation usually takes between one day and two weeks.

-F. Findings
+E. Findings